-- ii.
-Any movement of regulated material shall be accompanied by relevant permit issued by NCB. - iii.
-All movements of hazardous organisms of GMOs/LMOs shall include an advanced agreement between the participating countries, laboratories and the IBC or BSO. - iv.
+- No GMOs shall be imported and introduced (and moved/transported) unless specified guidelines on packaging and container requirement including marking and identification requirements are fully developed/complied with.
+Any movement of regulated material shall be accompanied by relevant permit issued by NCB. - All movements of hazardous organisms of GMOs/LMOs shall include an advanced agreement between the participating countries, laboratories and the IBC or BSO. - iv.
 All the guidelines for movement shall be applied in the domestic transport within and between institutions.

 3.2.2.2.
-Procedure regarding trans-boundary movement of GMOs/LMOs
+Procedure regarding trans-boundary movement of GMOs

-- i.
-An advance informed agreement (AIA) procedure shall be applied by the government prior to the first intentional trans-boundary movement of GMOs/LMOs for intentional introduction into the environment of the country. - ii.
-Every country of export shall notify, or require its exporter to ensure notification to, in writing, the competent national authority as may be designated by the government prior to the intentional trans-boundary movement of GMOs/LMOs.
+- An advance informed agreement (AIA) procedure shall be applied by the government prior to the first intentional trans-boundary movement of GMOs for intentional introduction into the environment of the country.
+Every country of export shall notify, or require its exporter to ensure notification to, in writing, the competent - national authority as may be designated by the government prior to the intentional trans-boundary movement of GMOs/LMOs.
 The notification shall contain, at a minimum, the information specified in Annex.-6. - iii.
-The country of export shall ensure that there is a legal requirement for the accuracy of information provided by the exporter. - iv.
-The competent national authority shall acknowledge receipt of the notification, in writing, to the notifier within ninety days of its receipt. - v.
-The acknowledgement shall state: - (a) The date of receipt of the notification; - (b) Whether the notification, prima facie, contains the information required; - (c) Whether to proceed according to the domestic regulatory framework of the country of import or according to the procedure specified in Article 10 of the Cartagena Protocol. - vi.
+The country of export shall ensure that there is a legal requirement for the accuracy of information provided by the exporter.

+- iv.
+The competent national authority shall acknowledge receipt of the notification, in writing, to the notifier within 90 (ninety) days of its receipt. - v.
+The acknowledgement shall state: - a.
+The date of receipt of the notification; - b.
+Whether the notification, prima facie, contains the information required; - c.
+Whether to proceed according to the domestic regulatory framework of the country of import or according to the procedure specified in Article 10 of the Cartagena Protocol. - vi.
 A failure by the designated authority to acknowledge receipt of a notification shall not imply its consent to an intentional trans-boundary movement. - vii.
-The designated authority shall, within 90 days informs the notifier, in writing, whether the intentional trans-boundary movement may proceed. - vii.
-A failure by the designated authority to communicate its decision within two hundred and seventy days of the date of receipt of the notification shall not imply its consent to an intentional trans-boundary movement. - viii.
-Lack of scientific certainty due to insufficient relevant scientific information and knowledge regarding the extent of the potential adverse effects of a GMO/LMO on the conservation and sustainable use of biological diversity in the country, taking also risks to human health into account, shall not prevent the country from taking a decision, as appropriate, with regard to the import of the living modified organism in question, in order to avoid or minimize such potential adverse effects.
+The designated authority shall, within 90 days informs the notifier, in writing, whether the intentional transboundary movement may proceed. - viii.
+A failure by the designated authority to communicate its decision within two hundred and seventy days of the date of receipt of the notification shall not imply its consent to an intentional trans-boundary movement. - ix.
+Lack of scientific certainty due to insufficient relevant scientific information and knowledge regarding the extent of the potential adverse effects of a GMO on the conservation and sustainable use of biological diversity in the country, taking also risks to human health into account, shall not prevent the country from taking a decision, as appropriate, with regard to the import of the living modified organism in question, in order to avoid or minimize such potential adverse effects.

 3.2.2.3.
-Safety Procedure regarding direct use of GMOs/LMOs as food or feed, or for processing
+Safety Procedure regarding direct use of GMOs as food or feed, or for processing